 Let’s look at four ways to lower your CPC on Google Shopping.

-What CPC should I aim for on Google Shopping Ads?
+What’s a good CPC for Google Shopping Ads?

-According to Wordstream, the average cost per click for Google Shopping Ads is $0.66.
-However, depending on your industry, your average CPC can vary between $0.34 and $1.09.
+The average cost per click for Google Shopping Ads is $0.66.
+However, depending on the industry, it can range from $0.34 and $1.09.

 Tip 1: Take advantage of bid adjustments